Five ways customers use the Therma° IoT temperature monitoring system

-We built Therma’s IoT monitoring system to measure temperature and humidity across cold storage spaces to prevent loss events in restaurants.
+We built Therma’s IoT sensors and monitoring system to measure temperature and humidity across cold storage spaces to prevent loss events in restaurants.
 However, did you know that you can also use Therma° to limit electricity consumption, evaluate equipment performance, and ensure consistent product quality?
 Check out a couple of examples that show how real Therma° customers have used our product to fit their individual needs.

 1) Evaluating equipment performance